LittleManMichael/WebDevAI_Test/README.md

 npm run dev
 ```

+## Development Process

+This project is being developed with assistance from Claude, Anthropic's AI assistant.
+While this collaborative approach allows for rapid development of the codebase architecture and foundational elements, interested parties should understand that:

+1. The AI-assisted development process may introduce occasional inconsistencies or implementation gaps that require human review and correction.

+2. Due diligence is being applied throughout the development process, with careful consideration of security practices, scalability concerns, and code quality.

+3. Human oversight remains essential, particularly for critical components like authentication, data handling, and external API integrations.

+This approach represents an exploration of AI-human collaborative software development, demonstrating both the capabilities and current limitations of such partnerships.

 ## Contributing

 This project is currently in early development.
 If you're interested in contributing, please check back later when we've established contribution guidelines and the codebase is more stable.